hainayanda/iOSNativefier/README.md

 ## Usage Example
 ### HandyJSON and Image
-Build the object using HttpRequestBuilder and then execute
+Build the object using NativefierBuilder

 - containerName is name of cache folder in disk
 - maxRamCount is max number of object can stored in memory